thebigman1244/Line-Painting-Robot/README.md

 The robot is powered by an ESP32 microcontroller and uses dual hub motors with independent controllers to achieve differential steering.
 A built-in WiFi interface allows a user to connect to the robot from a phone or computer and start the robot after placing it at the correct starting position.

-The goal of the project was to design and build a practical robotics system that solves a real-world problem while learning about robotics, embedded programming, electronics, and autonomous navigation.
+The goal of the project was to design and build a practical robotics system that can solve the annoying task of manually painting the lines on a baseball field or sports field in general and also to make it cheaper then a commerical one.

-The robot was designed and built from individual components rather than a robotics kit in order to better understand how each part of the system works.

 Project Goals

 The main goals of this project were to design and build a fully functional autonomous robot and create a system capable of driving in a straight line using sensor feedback.

-Another goal was to learn how GPS navigation works in robotics and integrate multiple sensors into a single control system.

 The project also focuses on building a simple wireless control interface and documenting the entire engineering process from start to finish.